 What Happens to Credit Card and Medical Debt?

 Fortunately, credit card debt and medical bills receive favorable treatment in both bankruptcy types as unsecured, non-priority debts.
-In Chapter 7, these obligations are typically eliminated without any repayment .
-Meanwhile, Chapter 13 filers often pay just pennies on the dollar toward these debts .
+In Chapter 7, these obligations are typically eliminated without any repayment.
+How much Chapter 13 filers repay toward unsecured debts such as credit cards and medical bills depends on their income, expenses, and the value of any nonexempt property, so repayment amounts vary from case to case.

 Long-Term Impact on Credit and Finances